codingburgas/2122-10-biology-das-Kuddlemuddle/html/DOCUMENTATION.md

 Observance of dates was reminded by the Scrum Trainer.
 A meeting of the team is held every week to discuss the amount of time needed to complete the assigned task.

 ## Testing the plan
-### Develope a algorithm to generate a maze
+### Organise the folder structure
 This was the start of our project.
-The first thing that we should do is an algorithm to generate a maze.
+The first thing that we should do is to organise the folder structure.
-### Develope a menu
+### Back-end account system
-The menu will help the user to see more info about our project, to change settings and see how to play the game.
+The account system is a good start for our project, as it is a core part of our project.
-### Visualization of the maze
+### Encryption system
-Implement a function for visualizing the maze on the console.
+Every good account system should have an encryption system.
+This is where we implemented the gray code.
-### Implement a player
+### Add some basic graphics of book
-The player will be spawned into the maze and should move in any direction, while it should check for obstacles.
+There should be some basic graphics of the book.
-### Implement advanced back-end features
+### Add event system
-Implement features like health, enemies, armour, etc.
+The event system is a core part of our project.
-### Developing a UI
+### Add main menu
-Make UI element for showing different different stats of the player.
+The main menu will help the user to navigate through the app.
-### Implement visualization for the enemies.
+### Implement storyline manager
-Show enemies and shop in the console.
+The storyline manager is a core part of our project.
-### Add final thing
+### Front-end data visualization
-Add details to the project.
+The front-end data visualization is used to present the data in a more convenient way.
 ### Fix bugs
 Fix the reaming bugs.
 ### QA Documentation